learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 - Being unwilling to troubleshoot, try things independently, or identify possible strategies for moving forward (e.g. a student frequently responds with "I don't know", or "what is wrong with this code") or something similar.

 A good general rule of thumb is to tell students to work independently for 20-30 minutes before opening a new question.
 However, if you find that a student is overly reliant on AAQ or resistant to the teaching strategies we use, you should escalate that student via the escalation form so that their expectations of the program, and of AAQ, can be reset.
 It's also a good idea to leave a note on the student's admin profile so that other TCs know how to approach the student.

+Here is an example of a reasonable escalation:

+> [Student] seems unwilling to troubleshoot her errors or put much effort in at all, instead pasting all of her code and errors at once and saying things like "how do i make it pass" or "how do I fix this".
+Sometimes she will resolve her question and open a new one immediately if she is not getting responses quickly enough.
+It seems that she is not making much of an effort, even though she is in the paid program.
+Additionally, she is not very communicative in screen shares.
+Most of my questions were met with silence.
+Even when we successfully completed a lab, Hoko was completely silent — no reaction whatsoever, not even a "thanks for your help."

 ### All other issues - Through Jira